Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Conclusion Discussion

-The global controller we present in this work gives the user control over which vessel sections to incorporate in the final vascular model.
-In combination with the generalising properties of the iterative tracker, this allows to automatically build 3D vascular models in other anatomical regions by providing a different set of heuristics.
-We used segmentation masks from TotalSegmentator \cite{total-segmentator} as input for our global controller, an off-the-shelf tool.
+The global controller we present in this work gives control over vessel ROIs to incorporate in the final 3D model.
+In combination with the generalising properties of the local iterative tracker, this allows us to automatically build 3D vascular models in other anatomical regions by providing a different set of heuristics.
+We used coarse segmentation masks from TotalSegmentator \cite{total-segmentator} as input for our global controller, an off-the-shelf tool.
 In combination with the generalising local segmentation method, it has the potential to automatically segment any vascular region without the need for additional specific annotations.
+A potential drawback of this approach is that the local segmentation model can only segment those vessel segments for which at least a seed point can be identified.
+We found, that in some cases, the global controller could not identify renal arteries, thereby affecting overall segmentation performance.
+Note that we use TotalSegmentator but are not dependent on this specific model.
+Any existing model that provides binary segmentation masks or seed points could be used, and multiple models could be combined for specialized tasks.

-Nevertheless, another model could be added to provide more specialized boundary conditions for tracking, e.g. for $p_{\text{renal}}$ in our experiments.
-Moreover, as all vessel segments are tracked separately using their own set of predefined boundary conditions, the vascular model is fully labelled.
-As the boundary conditions for each artery are standardized, the regions of interest of the resulting 3D vascular models are consistent across subjects.
-This enables large-scale studies of the role of hemodynamic and morphological features in the prognosis of cardiovascular diseases.
+As the boundary conditions for each artery are standardized, the ROIs of the resulting 3D vascular models are consistent across subjects.
+This enables large-scale studies of the role of hemodynamic and morphological features in the prognosis of cardiovascular diseases and could in future work be extended to quantification of other vessel-specific structures such as intraluminal thrombus and plaques that are important in the analysis of cardiovascular diseases.

 In conclusion, we have shown that global constraints can be imposed on local tracking and segmentation models to provide high-quality watertight segmentations of the vasculature.